-How the political winds will shift in the upcoming election of 2020 is unclear.
+How the political winds will shift in the 2020 presidential election is unclear.

-No matter what the outcome, the history of the Gilded Age and Progressive Era reminds us that the current political, social and cultural upheaval in the U.S. has parallels with the past.
+No matter what it is, as the election of 1896 reminds us, the current political, social and cultural upheaval in the United States has seen parallels in the past.

-But the wounds it opens will heal with time.
-And in the end, the United States will survive and prosper.
+But in the end, the United States will survive and prosper.